By Corey Lewis, CPT, CSCS

 Creatine monohydrate has become the standard in the world of sports nutrition.
 It has been proven time and time again through decades of research to be effective and safe.
 It’s a rather inexpensive option, making it a great supplement for those on a budget.

-Kre-Alkalyn is a form of creatine, also called buffered creatine.
+Kre-Alkalyn is also called buffered creatine.
 This patented form of the chemical doesn’t require a load or a cycle.
-It may have superior absorption compared to creatine monohydrate.
+It may have superior absorption compared to monohydrate.
 This type aims to combat the issue of upset stomach that sometimes happens with the monohydrate supplement.
 Kre-Alkalyn is created by adding an alkaline powder to micronized creatine monohydrate.
 This process makes the pH more stable.
 The idea is that, by adjusting the pH, it helps to increase stability in the stomach’s acidic environment.

-In terms of strength gains, Kre-Alkalyn delivers similar results to creatine monohydrate.
+In terms of strength gains, Kre-Alkalyn delivers similar results to monohydrate.
 However, the benefit of this form of the supplement is that you don’t have to go through the loading phase as you do with other types.
 It also seems to be effective in lower doses, which means you don’t have to consume as much.
-Things like total body strength, muscle mass, and fat percentage are definitely comparable to creatine monohydrate.
-However, creatine monohydrate does produce a higher, almost double, level of muscle creatine content.
+Things like total body strength, muscle mass, and fat percentage are definitely comparable to monohydrate.
+However, the monohydrate form does produce a higher, almost double, level of muscle creatine content.

 When it comes to strength gains and increasing performance during resistance training, this chemical is up there with protein as a must-have in your workout supplement arsenal.
 Just as when choosing among the many types of protein powder, selecting the best creatine type for you will require research and trial.